Larry Bond: Literary career

-Bond's began his writing career by collaborating with Tom Clancy on Red Storm Rising (1986), a New York Times bestseller that was one of the best-selling books of the 1980s.
+Bond began his writing career by collaborating with Tom Clancy on Red Storm Rising (1986), a New York Times bestseller that was one of the best-selling books of the 1980s.
 It depicted a hypothetical conflict between NATO and the Warsaw Pact, drawing heavily on current analysis of what such a conflict would be like.
 It has been used as a text at the Naval War College.

 Since then, Bond's books have depicted military and political crises, emphasizing accuracy and fast-paced action.
 Red Phoenix, Vortex, and Cauldron were all New York Times bestsellers.
 Red Phoenix is set in South Korea and depicts an invasion of the south instigated by the North Korean government.
 Vortex tells the story of a reactionary Afrikaner government trying to roll back the clock in South Africa.
 Cauldron shows a financial crisis in Europe that grew out of control, leading to a military confrontation between France, Germany and countries of the Eastern Europe (Poland, Czech Republic, Hungary) supported by the United States.